bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 As he looked over to Yurgunn, he could see her eyes wide open, to which he hurried to add: "- and we agreed they could have that idea, if I could make a prototype for them."

 When Yurgunn spoke, the disbelief was clear:
-"Yeh' suggested them ta' make a cannon with explosive balls?"
+"Yeh' suggested them to make a cannon with explosive balls?"

 Adrex had a hard time countering it, as he puffed out some air through his mouth, looking at nothing in particular.
 "Well, it sounds harsh when you say it like that..."

-Yurgunn took another look at the tubes, picked one up the size of an arms length, and held it from her hip in one hand and horizontal outwards with the other.
+Yurgunn took another look at the tubes, picked one up the size of an arms length, and held it from her hip in one hand horizontal outwards with the other.

 "We are making cannons yeh' can carry..."
 Her head started nodding, as her mouth made an grin.